darrenfishell/darrenfishell.github.io/resume.md

 - Presented to BNN clients on evaluating AI tools and large language models for business applications during the company's annual client update

 ### Business Intelligence Analyst

-_Baker Newman Noyes_ | Portland, Maine, United States
+*Baker Newman Noyes* • Portland, Maine, United States
 Jun 2021 — Jul 2022

 - Engineered unified snowflake schema that transformed 20+ fragmented reports into a cohesive data architecture with real-time analytics, developing a new data reporting model for the IRIS STAR Practice Management system, which required intensive investigations and requirement gathering as the database vendor does not provide an ERD or data dictionaries for its database